TGAC/grassroots-client-frictionless-data/readme.md

 # Grassroots Frictionless Data Tool

 This is a command-line tool to extract the resources within a [Frictionless Data Package](https://frictionlessdata.io/) into a variety of formats such as Markdown, HTML, CSV, *etc.* It will be available for as many different platforms as possible.
 It uses the schemas for each resource within the Data Package to generate the reports.
 It has in-built support for tabular-data-resources and will download and parse any web-based schemas from the resource profiles and use these when they are specified.
+It will output a file for each Data Resource within the Data Package.

 ## Installation

 The *grassroots_fd_tool* package can be downloaded from [https://github.com/TGAC/grassroots-client-frictionless-data/releases/](https://github.com/TGAC/grassroots-client-frictionless-data/releases/).
-Currently there are versions for Linux and Windows wiuth more platforms to follow.
+Currently there are versions for Linux and Windows with more platforms to follow.

 ## Usage